 Trafi may grant a permit for an additional registration plate, subject to a charge, if:

-Additional registration plates are applied for either with Trafi’s application form or a free-form written application.
+You may apply for an additional registration plate either with Trafi’s application form (form in Finnish or in Swedish) or a free-form written application.
 The free-form application must contain the following details:

 Submit the completed application for an additional registration plate:

 The additional registration plate will be sent by post.
 The invoice for the registration plate will be sent later.
 The total price for an additional registration plate consists of the permission to use the plate and the price for the plate itself (other registration plate).
-You may check the price on Trafi’s website for customer prices for registration (link on the right).
+You can check the price on the Customer prices for registration site.
 Additional registration plates are made on order and the time of delivery is approximately 2–4 weeks.

 Trafi will not provide a separate decision on granting the plate.
 Details of the additional registration plate are recorded in the vehicle register.